philipturner/amx-benchmarks/README.md

 # AMX Benchmarks

 This document coalesces data about real-world performance of the Apple AMX coprocessor.
 The motivating use case is electronic structure calculations (DFT simulations), which use complex-valued matrix multiplications and eigendecompositions.
 Interleaved complex numbers incur additional overhead compared to split complex numbers, but BLAS only accepts the interleaved format.
-This fact harms performance on both NEON and AMX units, but AMX to a greater extent.
+This format underutilizes both NEON and AMX units, but AMX to a greater extent.

 Table of Contents
 - [Motivation](#motivation)